‘These dogs don’t deserve to die’: UK’s leading animal welfare and vet groups call for urgent end to breed specific legislation

 We champion the veterinary profession in Northern Ireland.
 We provide BVA with the consensus view of members in Northern Ireland to shape BVA policy development and advise BVA working groups on pertinent Northern Ireland-specific issues.
 We also work closely with key stakeholders in Northern Ireland to safeguard animal health and welfare.

-We regularly engage with the Northern Ireland Executive and Assemby on a wide range of issues to provide a strong voice for vets – from recruitment and retention in the veterinary profession to a breadth of animal health and welfare issues.
+We regularly engage with the Northern Ireland Executive and Assembly on a wide range of issues to provide a strong voice for vets – from recruitment and retention in the veterinary profession to a breadth of animal health and welfare issues.
 We also work with stakeholders and specialist divisions to promote meetings and events that are of interest to our members.

 If you're a BVA member living in Northern Ireland, you'll automatically be a member of BVA Northern Ireland Branch.
 Here’s how you can get involved:

-Get in contact with Mark and Esther to discuss the veterinary policy issues that matter to you.
+Get in contact with Fiona and Esther to discuss the veterinary policy issues that matter to you.
 You can contact your representatives directly on [email protected] or [email protected].
 Alternatively, feel free to have a chat with them in person if you see them at events.

 We regularly respond to Government and stakeholder consultations on a range of BVA’s priority policy areas and campaigning issues in Northern Ireland and the UK.
 Check what consultations we’re responding to and feed in your thoughts via [email protected]